+Step 1

-Step 1 Loading the leftmost unit and measuring deflection at that target
+Loading the center unit and measuring deflections at those targets

-- Initialize the measuring devices on the three vertical deflection targets or record the initial readings. - If the leftmost decking unit was clamped to the decking support, remove the clamp after initialization. - Initialize the sway measurement. - Place 800 pounds of load on the leftmost decking unit.
+- The two 100-pound preloads remain in place. - Initialize the sway measurement. - Initialize the measuring devices on all three vertical deflection targets or record the initial readings. - Team members place 1400 pounds of additional load on the center decking unit.
 The load is laterally centered on the decking unit and is distributed over the length of the decking unit as uniformly as possible at all times during loading.
-Load is distributed and aligned identically for every bridge. - $\circ~$ As the load is being placed, observe sway and deflection.
-Stop loading if: - a. sway exceeds one inch, or - b. deflection measurement at any of the three vertical deflection targets exceeds 2 inches up or down, or - c. any part of the bridge, other than the intended bearing points, comes to bear on the floor, or - d. a decking unit falls off the bridge.
+Load is distributed and aligned identically for every bridge.
+Load should be placed at a steady pace, without hesitation. - $\circ~$ As the load is being placed, observe sway and deflection.
+Stop loading if - a. sway exceeds one inch, or - b. deflection measurement at any of the three vertical deflection targets exceeds 2 inches, or - c. any part of the bridge, other than the intended bearing points, comes to bear on the safety support or floor, or - d. a decking unit falls off the bridge, or - e. a dangerous collapse is imminent, in the opinion of the judge.

 If sway or deflection is excessive (situation a or b), the bridge is not approved for further load testing.
 Remove the load and do not continue load testing.
-Add an 800 pound penalty to the weight of the bridge and a penalty of 30 minutes to the construction time.
+Add an 800-pound penalty to the weight of the bridge and a penalty of 30 minutes to the construction time.
 Record: Aggregate deflection = 60 inches.

-If the bridge fails (situation c or d), it is not approved for further load testing and is not eligible for awards in any category.
+If the bridge fails (situation c, d, or e), it is not approved for further load testing and is not eligible for awards in any category.
 Remove the load and do not continue load testing.